AhmedJaberAhmed/AhmedJaberAhmed/README.md

 ### 🎯 What I Do

-I'm a final-year Computer Science & AI student at MTI University, currently working as a **Flutter Coaching Instructor** for the Ministry of Communications & IT's Digital Egypt Pioneers Initiative (DEPI) — mentoring multiple trainee cohorts through Flutter, Bloc/Cubit, clean architecture, and Firebase.
+I'm a Computer Science & AI Graduated from MTI University, currently working as a **Flutter Coaching Instructor** for the Ministry of Communications & IT's Digital Egypt Pioneers Initiative (DEPI) — mentoring multiple trainee cohorts through Flutter, Bloc/Cubit, clean architecture, and Firebase.

 My focus is shipping mobile apps that don't just work in a demo — they hold up offline, sync reliably, and integrate real ML models where it matters.